DrakeMTB/drakeMTB/README.md

-# drakeMTB
+# Drake2017-jekyll
-The website for the Sir Francis Drake Mountain Biking Team
+new jekyll site for the Drake HS team